MJCruickshank/SARfish/README.md

 ## Known Issues

 Currently the model's detection threshold is set quite low.
-This can result in false positives where objects like stationary oil platforms, rocks or small islands can be detected as ships.
+This can result in false positives where objects like stationary oil platforms, rocks, or small islands can be detected as ships.

-Areas on the edge of the input raster may not be properly scanned, due to image not being perfectly divisible by the 800x800 detection window.
+Areas on the edge of the input raster may not be properly scanned, due to the image not being perfectly divisible by the 800x800 detection window.